top of page

 • 4 min read

 Contractors know how to earn it.
 They definitely know how to spend it.
-What they were never taught is how to use money in a way that sets them up for the future.
+But what they were never taught is how to use money in a way that sets them up for the future.

-That gap in education is why so many tradespeople wake up at 55 or 60 and think what now.
+That gap in education is why so many tradespeople wake up at 55 or 60 and think, "What now?"
 The industry is brutal on the body.
 The years go fast.
-And without a plan, retirement becomes an impossibility instead of a reward.
+Without a plan, retirement becomes an impossibility instead of a reward.

 Ron explains that becoming a construction champion starts with investing in yourself financially.
 Even a small percentage of your income can change everything over time.
 Ten percent is ideal.
 But even one percent or two percent is a start.
 What matters is beginning.